Real-world Graphical Models Applications [Case Study Included]

 - Based on this decomposition, Volkswagen estimated the frequency of relevant combinations of properties.
 The system assumed that all cars in the sales database had these combinations.

 - With this decomposition, Volkswagen was able to neutralize restrictions that involved individual configurations.
 So, enlarge the samples that could check because of the decomposition.

 - Finally, Volkswagen is able to compute the supply of individual components from these estimates.

 - To build the graphical model, Volkswagen created a relational network based on a catalog of technical and marketing rules.
 Volkswagen created it to describe constructible cars.

 Don’t forget to check the data visualization concept in R

 To create the relational model it needs 3 steps:

-i) Translate the catalog of technical and marketing rules into a relational representation.
-Represent All rules that refer to the same set of attributes by a relation over this set.
+- Translate the catalog of technical and marketing rules into a relational representation.
+Represent all rules that refer to the same set of attributes by a relation over this set.
 Starting from the Cartesian product of the attribute domains, discard all tuples that are incompatible with one of the rules.

 - Organize these relations in a lattice structure defined by the subset relation on the domains of the relations.
 Use the maximal elements of the resulting lattice as the maximal cliques of the graph of a relational graphical model.
 The relational model can be converted into a unidirectional graph through a consideration of the relational model’s graphical structure.